Legacy United Soccer Club FAQs

 How far do teams travel?

-My child plays baseball/track in the spring can s/he still play competitive soccer?
+My child plays another sport, can they still play competitive soccer?

 A lot of children playing Club soccer also have other interests.
-While players are expected to prioritize Club soccer over other commitments, we believe in the importance of all round development of young people.
-Most of our players take part in other sports and activities, and fit them around their Club soccer schedule.
+We believe in the importance of all round development of young people and work to support participation in other activities.

 Are games on Saturdays or Sundays?